Jeremy Porter: Dynamite Alley (2024–2025)

 In September, 2024, Jeremy released Dynamite Alley (GTG Records), his first full-length solo album since Party of One in 2010.
-The album was recorded between March, 2023 and June 2024 by Jeremy and Tucos’ drummer Gabriel Doman, and featured contributions from GTG Labelmates The Wild Honey Collective, Drive-By Truckers’ keyboardist Jay Gonzales, The Regulars bassist Fritz Van Kosky, and several other friends and collaborators.
-The album came out on September 20 and a release show was held at Ziggy’s in Ypsilanti, Michigan, featuring the debut of The Jeremy Porter Band, with Van Kosky on bass and Dynamite Alley drummer David Below, as well as special guest Jake O’Riley on upright bass and Noreen Porter on castanets.
+The album featured contributions from GTG Records Labelmates The Wild Honey Collective, Drive-By Truckers’ keyboardist Jay Gonzales, The Regulars bassist Fritz Van Kosky, and several other collaborators.
+The release show was held at Ziggy’s in Ypsilanti, Michigan, featuring the debut of The Jeremy Porter Band, with Van Kosky on bass and Dynamite Alley drummer David Below, as well as special guests Jake O’Riley on upright bass and Noreen Porter on castanets.

-Jeremy played over 25 solo-acoustic shows in the fall of 2024 supporting Dynamite Alley, hitting the Midwestern US, the Pacific Northwest, and the Western US, as well as Ontario, Quebec, and British Columbia Canada.
-The tour took Jeremy to several new markets including Seattle, Washington (where he was joined on stage by Joe Reineke from Alien Crime Syndicate and The Meices), Vancouver, British Columbia, Portland, Oregon.
-And Boise, Idaho, among others.
+Jeremy played over 80 shows supporting Dynamite Alley, his busiest campaign to date, hitting most of the US and 3 Canadian Provinces.
+The tour took Jeremy to several new markets including Seattle, Washington, where he was joined on stage by Joe Reineke from Alien Crime Syndicate and The Meices..

+In July, 2025 Jeremy Played BüddiesFEST in Tillsonburg, Ontario where, in addition to his own set, he joined ex-Hüsker Dü bassist Greg Norton and Jon Snodgrass for a set of Hüsker Dü songs.
+He also joined Ex-Doughboys Brock Pytel’s Vancouver-based band The SLIP~ons on stage, singing backups on their song “Greystone” about the legendary `80s Detroit punk club.
+Jeremy was joined by current The Wild Honey Collective/ex-Cheap Girls guitarist Adam Aymour on pedal steel a short, regional BüddiesFest warm-up run with ex-ALL singer Chad Price Peace Coalition.